Lactation Consultant

 Admissions Requirements for Lactation Consultant Programs

-Every lactation consultant program has distinct requirements for admission.
+Every lactation consultant program has distinct admission requirements.
 Here is a list of the typical tasks and documentation required of applicants:

 • Application fee